zeeshank1/system-design-digest/README.md

 Collection of system design concepts, best practices, and interview prep material

 ## 1. Must Have :
-- Design a URL Shortener (like bit.ly example)
+- Design a URL Shortener (like bit.ly)

 - Design a Scalable Chat System (like WhatsApp or Slack)